grafana/loki/production/README.md

 ## Grafana Cloud: Hosted Logs

 Grafana is offering hosted Loki as part of our broader Grafana Cloud platform.
-Find instructions for getting access at [grafana.com/loki](https://grafana.com/loki).
+Learn more at [grafana.com/loki](https://grafana.com/oss/loki/#products-and-services).

 ## Run locally using Docker